Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Peaked-size teleportation at intermediate times

 \subsection{Multi-qubit teleportation: additive operator sizes}

 We begin with a few simple examples of multi-qubit teleportation to build intuition.
 First, consider a unitary $U$ that factorizes as $U=U_1 \otimes \cdots \otimes U_n$, where each $U_i$ acts on a disjoint subsystem.
 If we insert $n$ qubits individually into the $n$ different subsystems, then the entire protocol decouples into $n$ independent channels and there is no restriction on sending multiple qubits.
 This trivial example relies on the fact that $U$ does not scramble information across the entire system but only within each disjoint subsystem.
+We see that full scrambling of information by $U$ in fact \emph{inhibits} the teleportation protocol's channel capacity (considered for a fixed set of qubits and dynamics).

 A similar situation occurs even when the dynamics are not factorizable, as long as the teleported qubits are in causally separated regions.
-For example, consider a $(d \geq 1)$-dimensional system with short-range interactions, where the inserted qubits are spatially separated.
+For example, consider a $(\mathcal{D} \geq 1)$-dimensional system with short-range interactions, where the inserted qubits are spatially separated.
 At intermediate times, the time-evolved qubit operators will have support within a local `light cone' about their initial location, but will continue to act on disjoint subsystems.
 This scenario is therefore no different from the previous example and multi-qubit teleportation remains possible, as long as ($i$) the size distributions of each operator is tightly peaked, ($ii$) the coupling $V$ has support within each qubit's light cone, and ($iii$) the light cones of each qubit are non-overlapping.
 This final requirement constrains the number of qubits that can be sent at a given time $t$.
 In particular, the light cone of each operator will have a radius $v_B t$ where $v_B$ is the butterfly velocity.
-The maximum number of non-overlapping light cones---equal to the total number of qubits $n$ that can be teleported---is therefore $n \lesssim N/(v_B t)^d$, where $N$ is the total system volume.
+The maximum number of non-overlapping light cones---equal to the total number of qubits $n$ that can be teleported---is therefore $n \lesssim N/(v_B t)^\mathcal{D}$, where $N$ is the total system volume.

 More formally, we can analyze the success of $n$-qubit teleportation using the two-sided correlators, $C_Q$.
 We are concerned with $n$-qubit operators $Q(t) = Q_1(t) \ldots Q_n(t)$, where each $Q_i \in \{I,X,Y,Z\}$ is a single-qubit Pauli on the $i^{\text{th}}$ teleported qubit.
 We work at infinite temperature and assume that sizes are tightly peaked.
 Teleportation therefore succeeds whenever all correlators have the same phase.